- Treats mild to moderate acne

 Duac can be used by adults and children over the age of 12.

 How does Duac work?

 Benzoyl peroxide removes blockages in the pores of your skin; it also has antibacterial properties.
-After clindamycin has stopped the bacteria from reproducing, benzoyl peroxide can then kill the bacteria, which reduces pimples and acne.
+After clindamycin has stopped the bacteria from reproducing, benzoyl peroxide can then kill the bacteria, which reduces pimples, inflammation and improves the appearance of acne.

 When used together, these two medicines can also help to treat existing whiteheads and blackheads.

-Some people find that a secondary benefit of Duac is that it is able to lessen the appearance of acne scars on the skin.
+Some people find that a secondary benefit of Duac is that it can lessen the appearance of acne scars on the skin.
 Acne scars are generally difficult to treat, but they do tend to fade over time.

-To lessen the risk and severity of scarring, you should not pop or pick your spots.
+To lessen the risk and severity of scarring, you should not squeeze or pick your spots.

 Who can use Duac Gel?

 Do not use this medicine if you are allergic to benzoyl peroxide, clindamycin or any of the other ingredients contained in the gel (please refer to the Ingredients tab for full details).